python-sge/sge/doc/common/pong.rst

 ----------------------

 I am going to set up my project in "~/pong", and the game script is going to be called "pong.py".
-I am using Python 2, and the sge-pygame SGE implementation.
+I am using Python 2.

 I am going to open pong.py and add the appropriate shebang, my copyright notice (I am choosing the CC0 license), and my imports.
 This is what I